Skip to content

 Standalone bash tools for Soma.
 Run from the command line — no agent session needed.
 Your agent also uses these during sessions.
-6 scripts are seeded on soma init; more are available via soma hub install script <name>.
+20+ free scripts ship with the agent + 5 Pro scripts as compiled .js; more are available via soma hub install script <name>.
 Run soma --help scripts to see what’s installed.

 Fast codebase navigator.
 Maps file structure, finds patterns, classifies references.
 Works with TypeScript, Python, Rust, Go, Bash, CSS, and more.